 - They drafted Isaiah Thomas with the last pick in the 2011 draft.
 And they traded him.
 He became an All-Star before injuries changed his career.

 - They drafted lottery pick Thomas Robinson.
 He played for six NBA teams in five seasons.
-He is currently in Russia.
+He is currently in Turkey.

 - They drafted lottery pick Ben McLemore, a good but not great choice.
-He is with Memphis.
-They drafted Nik Stauskas in the lottery, a blah pick, and they traded him.
-They drafted Willie Cauley-Stein.
+He has played for 5 times.
+They drafted Nik Stauskas in the lottery, a blah pick.
+He’s out the league.